flecoqui/RTMPIngest/Azure/101-vm-light-hls/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy from Github a Live RTMP Ingester hosted on Azure Virtual Machine.
 Moreover, beyond the RTMP Ingester, the a service copy the video chunks on an Azure Storage Account.
+Moreover, this service allow the user to playback the HLS stream generated from the incoming RTMP stream.
 As this template doesn't build FFMPEG from the source code, the deployment should take around 20 minutes to build NGINX RTMP.